 - Recent TOEFL or Academic IELTS scores

 - These are required of all applicants whose native language is not English or who have not received a Bachelors or MA/MS degree from an accredited college or university where the primary language of instruction is English.
 Please refer to CSU’s guidelines for international students whose first language is not English.

 The application deadline for the MA program in Anthropology is January 15 for the fall semester of the same year.
 Late applications will not be accepted and new students are accepted for the fall semester only.
 Application materials and instructions are available on the CSU Graduate School website.

 Applicants to the MA program in Anthropology must upload all supporting documents to their online applications.
 Please do not send any materials directly to the Anthropology Department.

 The Statement of Purpose

 We use the statement of purpose to assess the fit between applicants’ research interests and our program, as well as their potential for successfully completing a MA.
 In addition, applicants must describe their research interests in ways that make clear their fit with the program and identify the faculty with whom they would like to work.
 Applicants are encouraged to contact relevant faculty to discuss their interests prior to submitting an application.
 They may also may wish to visit CSU before applying, which is welcomed but not required.

-Core Courses – one required class (3 credits)
+Core Course – one required class (3 credits)